alanbjohnston/CubeSatSim/README.md

 - Direwolf
 - rpitx

 See the Wiki Software Install page for more details: https://github.com/alanbjohnston/CubeSatSim/wiki/Software-Install.
-To build and run the software on a Raspberry Pi 3B, 3B+, or Pi Zero W:
+To build and run the software on a Raspberry Pi 3B, 3B+, or Pi Zero W (Does NOT work on a Pi 4 since rpitx does not work on it yet):

 `sudo apt-get install wiringpi, git, libasound2-dev`